doga/geminispace-jsdoc-server/README.md

-# doc-server
+# Geminispace JSDoc server

-A Gemini server for serving JSDoc documentation on the [Deno](https://deno.com/) JavaScript runtime.
+A [Geminispace](https://geminiquickst.art/) server for serving [JSDoc](https://jsdoc.app/) documentation with the [Deno](https://deno.com/) TypeScript runtime.

-## What is Gemini?
+## What is Geminispace?

-[Gemini](https://geminiprotocol.net/) is a new Web-like content platform with its own protocol and its own Markdown-like content format.
+Geminispace is a new Web-like content platform with its own protocol and its own Markdown-like content format.
 It is especially suitable for browsing content from the terminal.
 Recommended Gemini client: [amfora](https://github.com/makew0rld/amfora?tab=readme-ov-file#amfora).

 ## How to install